nevakee716/HideElementIf/Help_layout.md

-if you put property, the action will execute if {property} {Operator} {value} is true "{property}" correspond to the scriptname of property value (don't forget to select it in your objectpage in evolveDesigner) "{Operator}"  correspond to the logicalOperator can be : =, <, <=, >, >=, != "{value}" correspond to the value to compare, you can put several value in an array, if you put several value they will work like a "or"
+if you put property, the action will execute if {property} {Operator} {value} is true "{property}" correspond to the scriptname of property value (don't forget to select it in your objectpage in evolveDesigner) "{Operator}"  correspond to the logicalOperator can be : =, <, <=, >, >=, != "{value}" correspond to the value to compare, you can put several value in an array, if you put several value they will work like a "or".
+If you want to use a checkbox, you need to put true and not "true"

 {actionType} correspond to the action you want to do, you can choose changeStyle or changeView